fabaindaiz/corewars-compiler/README.md

 #### TODO

 - Create a RED language tutorial
-- Improve RED language reference

-- Create a abstract representation of some redcode functionalities
-- Fix and test all instructions modifiers and addressing modes
+- Test all instructions modifiers and addressing modes

-- Change the name to some types for easier understanding
 - Improve control flow instructions and conditions

 ## Acknowledgements